piyu5h25/CodeHub/README.md

    ```

 5. **Testing**
-   Online\_Judge-AlgoRave uses the test framework.
+   Online\_Codehub uses the test framework.
 Run the test suite with:

    ```bash
    npm test